 Originally named Perrine, McGivern, Redemann, Reid, Berry & Taylor, the firm was formed in 2001 when six attorneys from Rhodes, Hieronymus, Jones, Tucker & Gable decided to create their own firm.
 The firm is actively inclusive and embraces diversity.
 It has always had at least one female owner and maintains a racially diverse staff.

 Moving to the Boulder Towers in Tulsa, Oklahoma in 2002, the firm concentrated on trial work in the defense of civil cases in both state and federal district courts and the workers compensation court.
 In 2014 the firm moved to the Spirit Bank Building near Veterans’ Park.

 The firm is proud of the fact that several of its attorneys have gone on to become judges.
 Michael McGivern, David Reid, and L. Brad Taylor were all appointed to the workers compensation bench while being a part of the firm, and are currently judges in the workers compensation Court of Existing Claims.
 L. Brad Taylor is currently the Presiding Judge of that bench.
-After their departure, and with the addition of Jennifer Sloan and later David Frette, the firm once again has six owner members.
+After their departure, and with the addition of David Frette, the firm currently has five owner members.